AboliZ/California-Housing-Trend-Analysis/README.md

 The primary goal of this project is to gain insights into the dataset, identify patterns, relationships, and potential outliers, and prepare the data for further analysis or modeling.

 ## Google Colab Notebook
-You can access the EDA notebook directly in Google Colab by clicking [here](link-to-your-Google-Colab-notebook).
+You can access the EDA notebook directly in Google Colab by clicking [here]((https://colab.research.google.com/drive/1LiqRZMmfS9JGWrLZvf9xDsNcOWso6O-O?usp=sharing)).

 ## EDA Tasks
 In the notebook, you'll find the following EDA tasks: